 Serve with vegan butter, vegan cream cheese or anything else you enjoy on bagels!

-Plant-based Bagel Tips, Substitutions and Variations
+Plant-based Bagel Tips and Variations

 The most important consideration with this recipe is to use bread flour.
 Other types of flour won’t create this delicious homemade bagel recipe.

 You can use any toppings you like.
 This recipe provides options for poppy seed, sesame or everything bagel seasoning.
-To create an onion bagel, add 2-3 tbsp chopped dry onion to the dough as you knead it.
+To create an onion bagel, add 2-3 tablespoons of chopped dry onion to the dough as you knead it.
 The dry onion will have time to rehydrate as the dough rises to create the best flavor.

 Other bagel variations you can try with this recipe are: